jakobschllr/NEAT_Python/README.md

 ![Average fitness best network](assets/average_fitness.png)

+The average fitness of the best network is approx. at 80% after 100 Generations which in most cases is sufficient to solve XOR.

 Additionally, I analazed for 100 evolution processes how many generations it takes to reach a network with a fitness larger than 90%:

 ![Amount of generations for high fitness](assets/generations_amount_high_fitness.png)

 As expected with evolution-algorithms the results can be very different, due to the random nature of the initial weights and biases.
+While there are a few cases where it took more than 300 generations to find a sufficient network, in most cases the evolution was completed within 150 generations.